botwiki/botwiki.org/content/tutorials/botmaking-with-openshift/lesson-1.md

 Right.
 That makes sense.
 So OpenShift really is just some kind of a web hosting service. *Neat.*

 OpenShift is actually a pretty good hosting solution, I used it myself before moving all of my projects to [Digital Ocean](https://www.digitalocean.com/).
 It lets you create three apps for free and unlike [Heroku](https://dashboard.heroku.com/), it doesn't force you to shut down your app for several hours a day.
 What's up with that, Heroku?
+Oh and OpenShift also [supports *cron*](https://twitter.com/TheSteve0/status/649020842744016896).

 ## [¶](#openshift-getting-started){.pilcrow} Getting started with OpenShift? {#openshift-getting-started}